blaisep/reflections/lesson3.md

 ###What is the benefit of having a copy of the last known state of the remote stored locally?

   * Havng a local copy allows me to reconcile changes even if I don't hae an internet connection.

+###How would you collaborate without using Git or GitHub?
+What would be easier, and what would be harder?

+  * If it were all in a single document, then I would use Google Docs, but that would be difficult for text-only files.
+  * I suppose another strategy would be to put files in staging directories and manually merge.